seaflow-uw/seaflow-web/content/_index.md

   - block: markdown
     content:
       title: The Role of Phytoplankton in a Changing Planet
       text: The SeaFlow Research Group is an interdisciplinary team of scientists dedicated to understanding the role of phytoplankton in a changing planet.
-Phytoplankton are the invisible engines of our oceans, driving the biological carbon pump that helps regulate Earth's climate.
-Our research focuses on developing innovative observational technologies and advanced computational approaches to understand how these microscopic photosynthetic organisms respond to and influence climate change.
+These microscopic photosynthetic organisms are the invisible engines of our oceans, driving the biological carbon pump that helps regulate Earth's climate.
+We integrate innovative observational technologies with advanced computational approaches to understand how these microscopic photosynthetic organisms respond to and influence climate change.

   - block: slider
     content: